The First Changing Places Toilets in the Kent Downs National Landscape

 This report is a review of literature, evidence and expert advice to identify the barriers that limit public access to countryside and public greenspace.
 It makes recommendations for the mitigation of these barriers to enable access for the full diversity of people

-This is the final report and recommendations submitted to Defra in March 2021 on Enhancing Access Opportunities as part of Test and Trials for Environmental Land Management.
+The final report and recommendations submitted to Defra in March 2021 on Enhancing Access Opportunities as part of Test and Trials for Environmental Land Management.

 The installation of the Changing Places toilets at Shorne Woods Country Park and Lullingstone Country Park are part of the EXPERIENCE project, funded by European Regional Development Fund through Interreg VA France (Channel) England Programme and Interreg VA France (Channel) England Programme.